AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-directly-with-others/send-direct-messages-to-other-users.md

 1. (Optional) Select **[!UICONTROL Private to my company]** to make this message visible only to other users in your company.

 1. Click **[!UICONTROL Update].**
-   The message is posted at the top of the list of messages on the **[!UICONTROL Updates]** tab on the user's home page.
+   The message is posted at the top of the list of messages on the **[!UICONTROL Updates]** tab on the user's profile page.

 ## Send a message to one or more users from the User list